martin-rizzo/AbominableWorkflows/README.md

 > [!IMPORTANT]
 > Ensure that your ComfyUI is updated to the latest version.

-Additionally, the workflow requires the following custom nodes to be installed:
+Additionally, the workflows require the following custom nodes to be installed:
  * [__ComfyUI_ExtraModels__](
    https://github.com/city96/ComfyUI_ExtraModels): provides support for PixArt-Sigma.
  * [__ComfyUI-GGUF__](